 How are Crafting and Neuroplasticity related?

 Turns out, they’re closer than you think!
-Learning a new skill increases the amount of myelin being produced in our brain, which is key for forming new brain connections.
-And what is crafting if not learning new skills!
+Learning a new skill increases the amount of myelin being produced in our brain, which is the key to forming new brain connections.
+Crafting is all about learning new skills and by picking up a crochet hook or learning a new stitch you’re increasing the myelin in your brain, making it easier for you to learn new things in the future.

 What is Myelin you ask?